This topic contains the following sections:

 - Log backups are retained based on daily retention policy.
 If a log backup falls out of daily retention period, it is deleted.
 Weekly, monthly, and yearly retention policies are not applicable for log backups.

-- Log backups for single user databases fails if it is the only database that is getting backed up.
+- Log backups for single user database fail, if it is the only database that is getting backed up.
 If a single-user database is not the only database, the log backup job is successfully completed with errors.

 The following list provides information on scenarios when a backup or restore job can fail.

-- If recovery model of database is changed from FULL to SIMPLE after last successful log backup, then the next log backup is skipped.
+- If recovery model of the database is changed from FULL to SIMPLE after last successful log backup, the next log backup is skipped.

-- If a third-party tool takes log backup after Phoenix application latest log backup, then log backup fails till next full/differential successful backup is triggered.
+- If a third-party tool takes log backup after Phoenix application latest log backup, the log backup fails until the next full/differential successful backup is triggered.

-- If log backup was triggered and same database was replaced by a restore method by any application or a user, then the log backup fails till the next full backup job is complete.
+- If log backup was triggered and the same database was replaced by a restore method by any application or a user, then the log backup fails until the next full backup job is complete.

-- If, for any database provided, point-in-time is not available (transaction log not backed up due to any reason), then the database is restored to the nearest available restore point.
+- If for any database provided, point-in-time restore is not available (transaction log not backed up due to any reason), then the database is restored to the nearest available restore point.